 Nonspendable Funds - Fund balance should be reported as nonspendable when the amounts cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact.
-Nonspendable balances are not expected to be converted to cash within the next operating cycle, which comprise prepaid items and other assets.
+Nonspendable balances are not expected to be converted to cash within the next operating cycle, which comprise prepaid costs.